 Tech Interview Tips

 Having sat on both sides of the interview desk, there are certain things that I have learned and have created this resource to share those details.
 They are in no particular order.
-This will be a living document.
-Meaning that it will be updated as time goes on.
+This will be a living resource, meaning that it will be updated as time goes on.

 Make sure your entire outfit matches, including your socks